 The short bus had a longitudinal seating arrangement.
 Long rows running the length of the bus so you sat facing each other.

 We all bundled in and set off.
 After a few hours we had the first roadside stop.
 Mnr Venter lined us all up outside the bus and said “Right, introduce yourselves”, as the Kestell ous didn’t know us – and we didn’t know them.
 Down the row came the names, van Tonder, van Wyk, van Niekerk, van Staden, van Aswegen, vanne Merwe, van Dit, van WhatWhat, Aasvoel, Kleine Asenvogel, Marble Hol.
 Fluffy standing next to me murmured “Steve McQueen” but when his turn came he let out with a clear “Leon Crawley” so I said “Steve McQueen” out loud.
 Without a blink the naming continued before I could say “Uh, just kidding” so I became “Ou Steve” for the duration.

 When we entered SWA we headed for a pub.
 Us fourteen to sixteen year-olds.

 We got to Etosha National Park after dark so the Okakuejo gate was closed.
 We didn’t pitch our tents that night to save time, simply bedding down outside ready to drive in first thing the next morning.
 On spotting us the next morning the game ranger said “Net hier het ‘n leeu eergistraand ‘n bok neergetrek“.

 That night we made a huge bonfire on the dry bed of the Nossob river or one of its tributaries and braai’d the springbok meat.
-It was freezing at night in July so we placed our sleeping bags around the fire and moved closer to the bed of coals all night long.
+It was freezing in July so we placed our sleeping bags around the fire and moved closer to the bed of coals all night long.
 Every time we woke we inched closer.